telosnetwork/rng-oracle-bridge/README.md

 Refer to the configuration sample's **listeners > rng > bridge** section for an example.

-Additionally, look for the **listeners > rng > request** section to enable the RNG Request Listener that will sign incoming RNG Oracle requests on Antelope.
+Optionally, you can look for the **listeners > rng > request** section to enable the RNG Request Listener that will sign incoming RNG Oracle requests on Antelope.

 ## MAKE A REQUEST !